VickiLanger/OpenGates/site/home.md

 |[Vicki Langer](https://twitter.com/VickiLanger)|Writing dev.to content & a beginners python book|
 |You|...|

 Want to be added here?
-Add yourself...
-(TODO: make a add yourself issue)
+[Here's how.](https://github.com/VickiLanger/OpenGates#registering-your-community-as-an-adopter)

 ### Contributors of OpenGates
 OpenGates would be nothing without our awesome contributors.
 We appreciate single person who has take the time to help OpenGates reduce gatekeeping in our dev communities.